Two-dimensionally stable self-organization arises in simple schooling swimmers through hydrodynamic interactions: Experimental Approach and Results

-In the freely swimming experiments the leader foil is still constrained to a fixed position, however, the follower foil is free to move in the $X^*$-$Y^*$ plane.
-This is achieved by mounting the follower foil actuation mechanism, for the first time, to a novel double air bearing stage for nearly friction-less motion, and with on-board batteries and wireless communication to eliminate forces from electronic wiring.
-Exceptional care is taken to align, level, and counter-bend the air-bearing rails in order to minimize these sources of non-hydrodynamic forces acting on the foil.
+Experimental measurements of the two-dimensional stability of freely swimming foils is achieved, \textit{for the first time}, by mounting each foil actuation mechanism on a novel double air bearing stage for nearly friction-less motion, and with on-board batteries and wireless communication to eliminate forces due to electronic wiring.
+Exceptional care is taken to align, level, and counter-bend the air-bearing rails in order to minimize these sources of non-hydrodynamic forces acting on the foils.
 For more details on the unconstrained experimental approach, please see \textit{Unconstrained Foil Experiments}.
+To verify that these novel experiments are measuring the actual hydrodynamic forces acting on interacting foils instead of being corrupted by non-hydrodynamic forces, such as settling to a false equilibrium due to rail bending, we have reproduced results of the streamwise stable equilibria discovered in \cite{newbolt2019flow}.
+These validation results can be found in the \textit{Supplementary Information}.
+Furthermore, in a second experiment, also found in the \textit{Supplementary Information}, the follower starts at a range of in-line formations, but it is unconstrained in both the streamwise and cross-stream directions.
+This experiment examines the \textit{two-dimensional} stability of in-line formations, which are predicted by the force map to be unstable saddle points.
+Indeed, the unconstrained measurements verify that the follower diverges from the in-line formations, as predicted, and never settles into a two-dimensionally stable formation downstream of the leader.